godxkey/GibsS.github.io/README.md

 <img src="art/stride_banner.png"/>

-A second take on the core concept of territory capturing, reusing a lot of the logic from Run An Empire but targetting a more running focused audience.
-To do so, the app is mechanically much simpler and borrows more from traditional fitness apps than mobile games.

-It monetizes using subscriptions rather than Run An Empire's free to play model.
-This monetization strategy has had a pretty mixed reception from users but the overall game is a mechanical and technical improvement on Run An Empire.
+A second take on the core concept of territory capture, Stride is a fitness app where you compete with everyone else for the most territory.
+You go for runs or walks to encircle and capture land.
+The app also provides stats about your fitness performance.

 App Store page: [Stride for iOS](https://apps.apple.com/ca/app/stride-run-hike-walk/id1526274172)